 A free hosting provider simply can’t afford to provide you with high levels of security.
 When the service is free you can expect corners to be cut.
 It’s likely that from time to time updates will break your site, data may be lost and technical support will take a while to get to your issue ticket.

 The free hosting solutions are perfect targets for malware and hacking attacks as well, as their users are likely to be using weak passwords.
+In addition, hackers may target the platform as a whole, and prevent your site from working that way.

 Poor Search Engine Optimisation